top of page

 By John R. Colley

-John is a graduate of the MFA Yale School of Drama (Class of 2019) and CEO at How To Get Into Drama School. @johnrcolley
+John is a graduate of the MFA Yale School of Drama (Class of 2019) and Coach at How To Get Into Drama School. @johnrcolley

 bottom of page